Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Step 7 – A: Oil-free air exits the system; if an air receiver tank is used, the air collects in the tank.

-Step 7 – B: Oil is moved into the oil cooler, cooled down, and then sent to an oil filter.
+Step 7 – B: Oil is moved into the oil cooler, cooled down, and sent to an oil filter.

 Step 8: The oil filter catches any debris remaining in the oil.

-Step 9: The recycled oil returns to the air-end via the scavenge return line.
+Step 9: The recycled oil returns to the air end via the scavenge return line.

 Power Sources For Mobile Air Compressors